api-platform/docs/core/performance.md

 #### Force Eager

 As mentioned above, by default we force eager loading for all relations.
-This behaviour can be modified in the configuration in order to apply it only on join relations having the `EAGER` fetch mode:
+This behavior can be modified in the configuration to apply it only on join relations having the `EAGER` fetch mode:

 ```yaml
 # api/config/packages/api_platform.yaml